 If you are subscribed to the filmmaking stuff podcast, you probably already know my thoughts on movie distribution.
-In a few years, I believe that VOD distribution will be the primary method by which movies will be seen and sold.
+In a few years VOD will be the primary method by which movies will be seen and sold.

 So we may as well get ready for the new world of distribution right now…

 Is Traditional Movie Distribution Dead?

 Even now, traditional DVD distribution is deteriorating.
 And with the rise of VOD marketplaces, old-timers are trying like crazy to make sure that traditional, global territories remain safeguarded by pre-existing, DVD territorial bounds.

 The problem with trying to fit VOD into the same “box” as DVD is simple.
 Video on demand marketplaces are bound by the internet, which doesn’t have boundaries.
 This is potentially bad for traditional distribution.
 But it’s great for modern moviemakers.
 Why?

 You no longer have to worry about preserving the old ways of doing things, including asking some 3rd party to give you permission to sell your movie.